 The Fault Management installation is fully automated (however, after the installation is complete, you will need to make some basic changes to your operating environment).
 Once you execute the command to install the Fault Management application and all related software, the system completes the installation without any need for intervention on your part.

-Use the following steps to install Fault Management on an HP OpenView platform:
+Use the following steps to install Fault Management:

 - 1. Insert the tape into the tape drive.

 - 2. Log into the operating system as root.

-- 3. Change directory to /usr/OV/bin
+- 3. Change directory to the root directory "/".

 - 4. Enter the following command: